How do you find the best Graphic Designer for your Project?

 Traditional job boards to try to include Freelance Switch, Coroflot, Simply Hired, AIGA Design Jobs and Smashing Magazine.

-Beyond job boards, it is also important to visit classifieds such as Craigslist.org and classifieds.myspace.com for talent.
+Beyond job boards, it is essential to visit classifieds such as Craigslist.org and classifieds.myspace.com for talent.

 3. How to Attract Designers